Proper solutions of the $1/H$-flow and the Green kernel of the $p$-Laplacian: Abstract

 \section{Abstract}

 We show existence and optimal growth estimate for the weak inverse mean curvature flow issuing from a point, on manifolds with certain curvature and isoperimetric conditions.
+These theorems imply analogous ones for the flow issuing from relatively compact sets.
 Some of the results are obtained by proving new decay estimates for the Green kernel of the $p$-Laplacian which fix a gap in the literature.
-Additionally, we address the convergence of $p$-capacitary potentials to the inverse mean curvature flow with outer obstacle.
+Additionally, we address the convergence of renormalized $p$-capacitary potentials to the inverse mean curvature flow with outer obstacle.